Mathews-Velez/Dnd_character_generator/README.md

 # Setup

-Run `git clone https://Mathews-Velez/Dnd-_Character_Generator/src`.
-You may want to move this `src` file into a folder with a more suitable name, such as `dnd_gen`.
+Run `git clone https://Mathews-Velez/Dnd-_Character_Generator/`.
+If you only want to use the program, download the `src` directory and rename it to something like `dnd_gen`.

 # Usage

-No inputs are required, simply run `python3 main.py`.
-And follow the instructions provided.
+No inputs are required, simply run `python3 main.py`, and follow the instructions provided. `main.py` is located in the `src` directory.

 ---